cantina/cantina-models-schemas/README.md

 Sanitizes the model -- properties defined on the schema as `private`, as well as properties not defined on the schema (if the schema is defined as `strict`), are removed.
+Returns the model.

 **schema.defaults(model)**

 Default property values defined on the schema are assigned to the model if not already assigned.
+Returns the model.

 **schema.prepare(model)**

 Prepare methods defined on the schema are called on the model.
+Returns the model.

 **schema.validate(model)**

 Validators defined on the schema are called on the model.
-Returns an array of errors or null.
+Returns an error or null.

 **schema.attach(collection, callback)**